miknayr/The-Bagel-Invitationals/updates.md

 ball will go into hole if it crosses over it.

 bugs to fix;

-need to update the distance to the hole need to fix the ball rotation bug where 0 != 0
+need to fix the ball rotation bug where 0 != 0